+The postmarker which produced what we now call "Doanes", was a rubber handstamp.
 The Post Office Dept. was aware of the often faint and incomplete postmarks made by the current metal handstamp devices, and as early as Dec.
 1899 had begun testing a new type of canceller with the Rural Free Delivery Service.